Brexit and the demand for public services

 Through the volume of activity that our clients have directed towards our frameworks and services, our delivery partners have attracted a sustainable pipeline, which in turn has allowed them to nurture a committed, expansive, knowledgeable and economically active local supply chain.

-As the incoming Prime Minister leads the negotiation to secure a robust post-Brexit position for the United Kingdom, Scape Group and our delivery partners remain committed to helping the public sector address the challenges it faces, both now and in the future.
+As the incoming Prime Minister leads the negotiation to secure a robust post-Brexit position for the United Kingdom, SCAPE and our delivery partners remain committed to helping the public sector address the challenges it faces, both now and in the future.

 Related News & Blogs